glwagner/glwagner.github.io/_pages/projects.md

 Squeeze dispersion can matter in systems where mixing is inherently diffusive, including, for example, the mixing of heat and carbon in the ocean's abyss.
+More information about squeeze dispersion is given in our [paper that was published in Geophysical Research Letters in 2019](https://glwagner.github.io/assets/pdf/squeeze-dispersion-GRL-2019.pdf).

 ### [FourierFlows.jl]